Uniphar/devops-guidelines/DnsResolverLocalSetupGuide.md

 ## Possible Issues

+The script to change the local DNS server IP address will only work if it is executed after you have connected to the Azure VPN.

 If you run the script before connecting to the Azure VPN, DNS resolution will not work.
-You will need to run the script again after connecting to the VPN.

 This is because you need DNS resolution in order to successfuly connect to the VPN, and since the Azure DNS Private Resolver is in the Azure network, it is not accessible until you connect to the VPN.
 The Azure VPN client application may be showing `"connected"`, but if you try to run `Test-NetConnection` to resource in the Azure network, it will fail.

 To fix this, you can try following these steps: